-Low humidity caused the leaf edges of this Calathea lancifolia to turn brown and dry.
+Low humidity caused the leaf edges of this Calathea to turn brown and dry.
+(Jessie Keith)

 Overwatering is the most frequent cause of houseplant death.
 Fortunately, it is also the most preventable.
 Before you water, take a look at the plant.
 Is the top inch of the soil dry to the touch?
 If you pick up the container, does it feel relatively heavy or light?
 If the specimen in question is a succulent, it is best to water them very sparingly in winter.
 If your plant appears to be too dry, gently feel a leaf or two.
 Thirsty succulents tend to have slightly flaccid leaves.

 The majority of popular houseplants like the same indoor temperatures as the majority of humans.
 Like us, they also prefer to avoid extremes.
-An ambient temperature around 70 degrees F are generally good.
+Ambient temperature around 70 degrees F is generally good.
 If you house your plants on windowsills, don’t let leaves touch the cold glass panes.
 Avoid positioning them over radiators too.
 Intermittent cold drafts from doors, windows or vents can also be harmful.